Phlanka Logo

 EM Emissive / Self-Illumination

-Used for surfaces that emit their own light — indicator lights, backlit screens, glowing elements, luminescent markings.
-Where the EM texture is bright, the surface will appear to glow in-game even in complete darkness.
+Used for surfaces that emit their own light — indicator lights, glowing elements.
+Where the EM texture is bright, the surface will glow in-game even in complete darkness.

-To use EM: in Substance Painter, open the texture set settings and add an Emissive channel.
-Paint your emissive areas on that channel, then tick the EM checkbox before exporting.
+To use EM: in Substance Painter open the texture set settings, add an Emissive channel, paint your emissive areas, then tick the EM checkbox before exporting.

 Source